-E tū union staff member suspended for allegedly asking for sex to help with employment matter
+Union staff member suspended for allegedly asking for sex to help with employment matter

-An E tū union staff member has been suspended after a woman complained he had asked for sex in exchange for helping with an employment matter.
+A union staff member has been suspended after a woman complained he had asked for sex in exchange for helping with an employment matter.

-The 27-year-old woman had contacted the E tū member, who was a Facebook acquaintance, over an issue she was facing with an employee.
+The 27-year-old woman had contacted the union member, who was a Facebook acquaintance, over an issue she was facing with an employee.

 They met for coffee and during the meeting, the staff member allegedly asked her for a hug.